Patricia Harper (politician): Political career

 Harper was first elected to the Iowa House of Representatives for the 26th district between in the 1986 election, taking office on January 12, 1987.
 She beat Republican challenger Martin Borchelt for the seat vacated by John McIntee.
 During her first term, she advocated for the Excellence in Education program, which set a minimum wage for public school teachers.
 She was the vice chair of the health and human rights appropriation sub-committee, chair of the sub-committee on elder affairs and House representative for the Commission on Elder Affairs.
 She was unopposed in the 1988 primary and ran against Republican Sara Rickert in the general election.

 In the 1990 general election, Harper lost to Republican Donald Hanson.
 She ran for re-election when, in 1992, Hanson was moved to the 24th district as the result of redistricting.
 She ran on a platform of focusing on mental health services, education and healthcare.
 She was sworn in on January 11, 1993, and once again was appointed as a member of the Commission on Elder Affairs.
 She worked on a bill to improve training for law enforcement officers working with members of the public suffering from mental illness.
 She ran against Robert Lantz in the 1994 general election.
 She chose not to seek re-election in 1996.

 Following the unexpected resignation of Jim Lind from the Iowa Senate on March 20, 1997, Harper ran as the Democratic nominee for the 13th district.
 She won the special election against Republican Steve Jordan and was sworn in on April 10, 1997.
 She represented the district until 2003, choosing not to run for re-election in 2002 after redistricting.
 She served as the ranking member of the ways and means committee.

 Legacy

 Harper was honored in 2015 with the Rachel Fulton Public Service Award, which was granted by the League of Women Voters of Black Hawk-Bremer Counties.
+Her papers are held by the University of Iowa.